Zelhorst92/MyPortfolio/TESTING.md

 ##  2
 ### User Expectation
-As a user, I want to contact the site owner.
+*   As a user, I want to contact the site owner.
-As a site ower, I want to receive messages from users.
+*   As a site ower, I want to receive messages from users.

 ### Intention
-* As a site ower, I want to change all the relevant information on the site
-    * About information, Name/profession etc.
-    * Skills, Add/change/delete/hide
-    * Services, Add/change/delete/hide
-    * Previous projects, Add/change/delete/hide
+*
 ### Tests
 *
 ### Result